 Exposed Circuits design

-My first impression with the Raspberry Pi 3B+ is a great looking circuit board that measures 0.63*3.5*2.2 in.
+My first impression with the Raspberry Pi 3B+ is an excellent looking circuit board that measures 0.63*3.5*2.2 in.

 - Notably, all the components are visible: 40-pin GPIO input/output connector and the 1.4GHz ARM processor.

-Also, the board includes micro-SD slot, 3.5mm audio output, HDMI, Ethernet, four USB 2.0, and micro-USB connector.
+Also, the board includes a micro-SD slot, 3.5mm audio output, HDMI, Ethernet, four USB 2.0, and micro-USB connector.

 Amazing Speed Boost

 Just like Raspberry Pi 3 Model B, the all-new Model B+ has a 64-bit processor and in-built wireless connectivity.

-Despite not having not many additional features, the Model B+ has some unique tasks that will be completed much easier.
+Despite not having not many additional features, the Model B+ has some unique tasks that will be completed much more comfortable.

 Further, despite having the same 1GB memory, the Model B+ comes with a 200MHz faster CPU.

 On the negative side, however, Pi 3 Model B+ could not effectively play the YouTube 1080p video.
 However, you may install VLC through different apps or command lines to play SDcard-loaded HD video.

 - Superior networking and faster processor